shubhamdtiwari/shubhamdtiwari/README.md

 ---

 ## 🎯 **My Goals & Aspirations**
-✔ **Become a Java & DSA expert** for coding interviews & real-world problem-solving
+✔ **Become a Java & DSA expert** for coding interviews & real-world problem-solving <br>
-✔ **Build full-stack web applications** with modern frameworks & best practices
-✔ **Participate in hackathons & open-source contributions** to gain hands-on experience
+✔ **Exploring the quantum computing and learn its potensial** ✔ **Participate in hackathons & open-source contributions** to gain hands-on experience
 ✔ **Land a high-paying tech job** in a domain that aligns with my skills and interests
-✔ **Connect with passionate developers** and contribute to the global tech community <br>
+✔ **Connect with passionate developers** and contribute to the global tech community
-✔ **Exploring the quantum computing and learn its potensial**

 ---